 \subsection{Scenario-based MPC Design Approach}

-Given the distribution of the uncertainties described by the BNN model, stochastic MPC can be used for control design purpose.
+Given the distribution of the uncertainties described by the BNN model, stochastic MPC can be used to stabilize the system at the origin.
 In particular, the objective of the stochastic MPC problem is to minimize

 where $\mathbb{E}$ denotes the expected value operator over the random matrix functions and scheduling variables, $\ell(\cdot)$ is the stage cost function, and $V_{f}(\cdot)$ is the terminal cost function.
 It is noted that the joint uncertainties of matrix functions and scheduling signals are propagated forward through the prediction model \eqref{eq:bnn} over the prediction horizon and thus the closed-form probability density function of $x$ is hard to derive.
 Therefore, the problem of optimizing \eqref{eq:stochastic-mpc} with the BNN model is not directly solvable.